Social | Talent creativity

 Women’s empowerment and advancement

 BSAPIC has set an aspirational goal to increase female representation in management roles.
 It aims to provide women with equal opportunities to showcase their capability and capacity to deliver the expectations of each role.
-In 2024, five out of 13 group companies in BSAPIC exceeded 20% females in management roles; with the highest being Singapore at 39%, and China at 23%.
+In 2025, eight out of 14 group companies in BSAPIC have exceeded 20% females in management roles; the top 3 countries are Malaysia at 50%, Singapore at 42% and China at 28%.

 The career options in Manufacturing – production, technical engineering, quality assurance engineering and environment engineering – for our female talent pool and supporting them in enriching their career is essential.
 In talent attraction, hiring and selection, training and development, we provide equal opportunities and in certain areas/ markets, the group companies have programs to hire more female tire technicians and plant operators.
 Productivity improved with the diverse work culture observed in India.